-Denise Eaton-May is the senior attorney of DEM Legal and Consulting Services law firm.
-Ms. Eaton-May has practiced for over 20 years representing state and local agencies in a variety of civil litigation matters ranging from employee disciplinary matters, labor relations, retaliation, sexual harassment, conducting EEO investigations, HR training, public pension plan advice and a host of personnel advice & administrative matters.
+Denise Eaton-May is the senior attorney in the law firm, and has practiced for over 30 years representing individuals and businesses in a variety of civil litigation matters ranging from employee disciplinary matters, labor relations, retaliation, sexual harassment, conducting EEO investigations, HR training, public pension plan advice and a host of personnel advice & administrative matters.

 Ms. Eaton-May has a considerable background with public entity litigation, primarily in employment and administrative law.
-Before forming DEM Legal and Consulting Services, Ms. Eaton May served as the Director of Human Resources for Alameda County, responsible for the administration of the County’s civil service system, labor relations program, training and conference center and benefits.
-Prior to assuming the political appointment as HR Director, Ms Eaton-May occupied the position of Assistant County Counsel for Alameda County managing the County’s litigation program.
+Before forming the Law Offices of Denise Eaton May, P.C. , Ms. Eaton May served as the Director of Human Resources for Alameda County, responsible for the administration of the County’s civil service system, labor relations program, training and conference center and benefits.
+Prior to assuming the appointment as HR Director, Ms Eaton-May occupied the position of Assistant County Counsel for Alameda County Counsel’s office managing the County’s litigation program.
 In addition to managing in-house legal staff, she managed the contracts with outside law firms and handled several large statewide legal matters.
 She also served as legal advisor to various departments within the County and was responsible for interpreting laws, rules, and regulations for the County Board of Supervisors and the Civil Service Commission.

 Ms. Eaton May began her career at the California Office of the Attorney General as a Deputy Attorney General which covered the first 13 years of her legal experience.
 As a deputy Attorney General, Ms. Eaton May defended public entities in federal and state courts, mediations, arbitrations, and handled a variety of administrative matters in various forums.
-Ms. Eaton-May has also served as General Counsel to the Alameda County Employees Retirement Association, where she provided advice to the 9 member Board of Trustee on a variety of open meeting law, public records act, conflict of interest, and defined benefit pension plan issues.
+Ms. Eaton-May has also served as General Counsel to the Alameda County Employees Retirement Association, where she provided advice to the 9 member Board of Trustee on a variety of laws such as open meeting laws, public records act, conflict of interest, and defined benefit pension plan issues.
 While at ACERA, Ms. Eaton-May gained invaluable public pension plan and retirement systems expertise.
-During her ACERA tenure, she had to make crucial decisions affecting the $4 billion public pension fund.
+During her ACERA tenure, she made crucial decisions affecting the $4 billion public pension fund.